 Employment Options and Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), most patent attorneys, also known as intellectual property lawyer, work primarily with patents, inventions, and trademarks.
-The BLS reports job growth for lawyers is projected to increase 6% between 2014 and 2024 and that the median annual salary for lawyers was $115,820 as of May 2015.
+The BLS reports job growth for lawyers is projected to increase as fast as the average through 2028.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $208,000 or more per year, whereas the bottom 10th percentile earned $58,220 or less per year.

 Employers, especially the U.S. federal government, are increasingly hiring lawyers who practice in specialty fields of law like patent law to address the high amounts of patent filings and litigation proceedings.
 The USPTO implemented a strategic plan for fiscal years 2014-2018 to improve its overall functioning and shorten the processing time of patent application filings.
 Included in this plan is the active recruitment and hiring of patent lawyers.

 Patent lawyers must complete their J.D. in law school, pass the state bar, and may also need to pass the USPTO licensing exam.
-The BLS predicts job growth for all lawyers from 2014-2024 will be as fast as average when compared to all occupations, and that lawyers earned a median annual salary of $115,820 as of May 2015.
+BLS reported that about 823,900 lawyers were employed in 2018, whereas employment of nearly 874,000 is anticipated for 2028.